eth-sri/zkay/README.md

-# zkay: A Blockchain Privacy Language
+# zkay: A Language for Private Smart Contracts on Ethereum

 Zkay (pronounced as `[zi: keɪ]`) is a programming language which enables automatic compilation of intuitive data privacy specifications to Ethereum smart contracts leveraging (homomorphic) encryption and non-interactive zero-knowledge (NIZK) proofs.
 This repository provides a toolchain for compiling, deploying and using zkay contracts.

 In addition to the instructions below, we refer to the following resources:

-- The original [research paper][zkay-ccs], which introduces the core concepts of zkay.
+- The original [research paper (zkay)][zkay-ccs], which introduces the core concepts of zkay.
+- The follow-up [research paper (ZeeStar)][zkay-sp], which discusses how homomorphic encryption is introduced in zkay v0.3.
 - The [online documentation][zkay-docs], which provides a tutorial, language reference and API documentation.

+Further, the following documents describe the implementation details of zkay:

+- The implementation of zkay v0.2 is discussed in a [technical report][zkay-techreport].
-- The [technical report][zkay-techreport], which describes the features and implementation of zkay v0.2.
+- The implementation of zkay v0.3 is described in [these notes](./impl-notes-v0.3.md).
-- The most recent research paper (coming soon), which describes the integration of homomorphic encryption in zkay v0.3.

 ## Warning / Security Disclaimer